bugcrowd/templates/submissions/description/server_side_injection/content_spoofing/html_content_injection/template.md

-# HTML Content Injection

-## Overview of the Vulnerability

 HTML content injection is a common attack where plaintext or HTML content is injected into a web page that can be rendered in a client.
 Due to this injection vulnerability in the application, users are often socially engineered to perform an action due to the inherent trust they have in the business and its brand.
 An attacker to social engineer users to navigate to another website and have them enter information, such as their user credentials.

 ## Business Impact